public class IPv6Address extends IPAddress implements Iterable<IPv6Address>

 The byte array can be a 16 byte IPv6 address, but may have additional zero-valued bytes, or it may be fewer than 16 bytes.

-- the 16 byte IPv6 address in network byte order - if longer than 16 bytes the additional bytes must be zero (and are ignored), if shorter than 16 bytes then the bytes are sign-extended to 16 bytes.AddressValueException
+bytes - the 16 byte IPv6 address in network byte order - if longer than 16 bytes the additional bytes must be zero (and are ignored), if shorter than 16 bytes then the bytes are sign-extended to 16 bytes.AddressValueException - if bytes not equivalent to a 16 byte addressAddressValueException - if byte range invalid or zone invalidpublic IPv6Address(byte[] bytes)

 The byte array can be a 16 byte IPv6 address, but may have additional zero-valued bytes, or it may be fewer than 16 bytes.

-- the 16 byte IPv6 address in network byte order - if longer than 16 bytes the additional bytes must be zero (and are ignored), if shorter than 16 bytes then the bytes are sign-extended to 16 bytes.AddressValueException
+bytes - the 16 byte IPv6 address in network byte order - if longer than 16 bytes the additional bytes must be zero (and are ignored), if shorter than 16 bytes then the bytes are sign-extended to 16 bytes.AddressValueException - if bytes not equivalent to a 16 byte addresspublic IPv6Address(byte[] bytes,

 The byte array can be a 16 byte IPv6 address, but may have additional zero-valued bytes, or it may be fewer than 16 bytes.

-When networkPrefixLength is non-null, depending on the prefix configuration (see AddressNetwork.getPrefixConfiguration()
+When networkPrefixLength is non-null, depending on the prefix configuration (see AddressNetwork.getPrefixConfiguration(),

 this object may represent either a single address with that network prefix length, or the prefix subnet block containing all addresses with the same network prefix.

-- the 16 byte IPv6 address in network byte order - if longer than 16 bytes the additional bytes must be zero (and are ignored), if shorter than 16 bytes then the bytes are sign-extended to 16 bytes.networkPrefixLength
+bytes - the 16 byte IPv6 address in network byte order - if longer than 16 bytes the additional bytes must be zero (and are ignored), if shorter than 16 bytes then the bytes are sign-extended to 16 bytes.networkPrefixLength - the CIDR prefix, which can be null for no prefix lengthAddressValueException - if bytes not equivalent to a 16 byte addresspublic IPv6Address(byte[] bytes,

-except that you can specify the start and end of the address in the given byte array.
+Similar to IPv6Address(byte[], Integer) except that you can specify the start and end of the address in the given byte array.

-public IPv6Address(BigInteger val) throws AddressValueException
+AddressValueExceptionpublic IPv6Address(BigInteger val) throws AddressValueException

-is used, and the byte array follows the rules according to IPv6Address(byte[])
+The byte representation from BigInteger.toByteArray() is used, and the byte array follows the rules according to IPv6Address(byte[]).

 Either it must be exactly 16 bytes, or if larger then any extra bytes must be significant leading zeros,